Gazler/Oauth2-Tutorial/readme.md

 #Oauth2 Demo

 Recently I had the need to create an Oauth2 authenticated API.
-The following is an app in its mode simple form to get you started with creating and testing an Oauth2 powered API, using oauth-plugin, devise and rspec.
+The following is an app in its most simple form to get you started with creating and testing an Oauth2 powered API, using oauth-plugin, devise and rspec.

 ##Step 1 - the rails app